department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/funding-fee-and-closing-costs.md

 title: VA Funding Fee And Loan Closing Costs
 heading: VA funding fee and loan closing costs
 display_title: Funding fee and closing costs
 description: The VA funding fee is a one-time payment that the Veteran, service member, or survivor pays on a VA-backed or VA direct home loan.
-Learn about the VA funding fee and other closing costs you may need to pay on your loan.
+Learn about the VA funding fee and other loan closing costs you may need to pay on your loan.
 keywords: va funding fee, va funding fee chart, va loan closing costs, va loan fees
 concurrence:
 order: 9